SEND Information Report – December 2018

 Before any child moves to our school we try to find out as much about them as possible to help them settle in quickly.
 All new children have the opportunity to come and visit the school and spend a short time in their new class so they know what to expect.

 Once we know that a child has SEN we will meet with parents to decide on the desired outcomes we are all working towards, and develop a plan to support the child to achieve these aims.
 A copy of this plan will be shared with parents as soon as possible after the meeting.
 If required, some plans may detail a ‘transition plan’ to help the child settle into school easily and happily.

 How do we help children when they move to another school?

 Whenever any child moves to another school we always pass on school records to the new school.
 If a child has SEN we also:

-- Liaise with the SENco/ year group leader of the new school to clarify any information necessary.
+- Liaise with the SENCO/ Head of Year of the new school to clarify any information necessary.

 - Organise extra visits to the school if required.

 - We prepare a Transition booklet – e.g. drawing maps of the new school and/or working on a new one page profile for the new school.

 - We invite the new school to the last annual review of a child with an EHC Plan and a transition plan can be set up as part of this meeting.